titoBouzout/dom-flair/readme.md

 It displays an error message if debug is on when:

 1. width or height is used with also padding or margin or border without using box-sizing

+## Features

+- easy to think about layouts
+- some handy default attributes
+- easy to use mobile breakpoints
+- deduplicates css

 ## TODO